aws/aws-sdk-php/docs/performance.rst

 Use Composer with a classmap autoloader
 ---------------------------------------

-Using `Composer <http://getcomposer.org>`_ is the recommended way to install the AWS SDK for PHP 2.
+Using `Composer <http://getcomposer.org>`_ is the recommended way to install the AWS SDK for PHP.
 Composer is a dependency manager for PHP that can be used to pull in all of the dependencies of the SDK and generate an autoloader.

 Autoloaders are used to lazily load classes as they are required by a PHP script.
-Composer will generate an autoloader that is able to autoload the PHP scripts of your application and all of the PHP scripts of the vendors required by your application (i.e. the AWS SDK for PHP 2).
+Composer will generate an autoloader that is able to autoload the PHP scripts of your application and all of the PHP scripts of the vendors required by your application (i.e. the AWS SDK for PHP).
 When running in production, it is highly recommended that you use a classmap autoloader to improve the autoloader's speed.
 You can generate a classmap autoloader by passing the ``-o`` or ``--optimize-autoloader`` option to Composer's `install command <http://getcomposer.org/doc/03-cli.md#install>`_::